 In the case of a snake bite, email "snakebite" to email@example.com.
 Namibia's snakebite expert - Dr Buys - will respond immediately.

-This fossorial snake emerges at night to forage for reptile eggs.
+Angola Shovel-snout is a fossorial snake which emerges at night to forage for reptile eggs.
 The shell of the egg is punctured by the maxillary, and the egg is swallowed whole.
 When threatened, shovel-snouts will wildly coil and uncoil, usually with the head hidden between beneath the coils.

 They are harmless.